-Witness Fields described how, in accordance with the Sub 831 Settlement, the Commission's Sub 831 Found Revenues Order, and the 2013 Sub 1032 Stipulation, DEC reduces NLR by net found revenues.
-Tr. at 28-30.
-Additionally, he stated that DEC has continued the practice the Commission approved in its Order Approving DSM/EE Rider and Requiring Filing of Proposed Customer Notice issued on August 21, 2015, in Docket No. E-7, Sub 1073, of reducing net found revenues by the monetary impact (negative found revenues).
-Tr. at 29-30.
+Witness Fields described how, in accordance with the Sub 831 Settlement, the Commission's Sub 831 Found Revenues Order, and the 2013 Sub 1032

+Stipulation, DEC reduces NLR by net found revenues.
+(Tr. at 28-30.)
+Additionally, he stated that the Company has continued the practice the Commission approved in its Order Approving DSM/EE Rider and Requiring Filing of Proposed Customer Notice issued on August 21, 2015, in Docket No. E-7, Sub 1073, of reducing net found revenues by the monetary impact (negative found revenues).
+(Tr. at 29-30.)

-Witness Miller testified that program costs and incentives for EE programs targeted at retail residential customers across North Carolina and South Carolina are allocated to the North Carolina retail jurisdiction based on the ratio of North Carolina retail kWh sales (grossed up for line losses), and then recovered only from North Carolina retail residential customers.
-Tr. at 51-52.
-Revenue requirements related to EE programs targeted at retail non-residential customers across North Carolina and South Carolina are allocated to the North Carolina retail jurisdiction based on the ratio of North Carolina retail kWh sales (grossed up for line losses) to total retail kWh sales (grossed up for line losses), and then recovered from only North Carolina retail non-residential customers.
+Witness Miller testified that program costs and incentives for EE programs targeted at retail residential customers across North Carolina and South Carolina are allocated to the North Carolina retail jurisdiction based on the ratio of North Carolina retail kWh sales (grossed up for line losses) to total retail kWh sales (grossed up for line losses), and then recovered only from North Carolina retail residential customers.
+(Tr at 51-52.)
+Revenue requirements related to EE programs targeted at retail non-residential customers across North Carolina and South Carolina are allocated to the North Carolina retail jurisdiction based on the ratio of North Carolina retail kWh sales (grossed up for line losses) to total retail kWh sales (grossed up for line losses) to total retail kWh sales (grossed up for line losses).
 The portion of revenue requirements related to NLR is computed based on the kW and kWh savings of North Carolina retail customers.
-Tr. at 51-52.
+(Tr. at 51-52.)

-For DSM programs through Vintage 2021, witness Miller explained that DEC has calculated the North Carolina revenue requirement using both the state allocation factor and a second residential/non-residential allocation factor, based on the percent of peak demand of each customer class.
-However, witness Miller testified that, beginning with Vintage 2022, DEC is calculating the North Carolina revenue requirement using only the state allocation and not the residential/non-residential peak demand factor, which, according to witness Miller, results in a more accurate representation of each customer class bearing the revenue requirement of the demand response programs offered to that class.
-Tr. at 52.
+For DSM programs through Vintage 2021, witness Miller explained that the Company has calculated the North Carolina revenue requirement using both the state allocation factor and a second residential/non-residential allocation factor, based on the percent of peak demand of each customer class.
+However, witness Miller testified that, beginning with Vintage 2022, the Company is calculating the

+North Carolina revenue requirement using only the state allocation and not the residential/non-residential peak demand factor, which, according to witness Miller, results in a more accurate representation of each customer class bearing the revenue requirement of the demand response programs offered to that class.
+(Tr. at 52.)

 For DSM program costs incurred in Vintage 2022 and prospectively, the residential and non-residential revenue requirement is calculated separately and is allocated to the North Carolina retail jurisdiction based on the North Carolina retail contribution to peak demand.
 This results in a more accurate representation of each customer class bearing the revenue requirement of the demand response programs offered to that class.
-Id.
+(Id.)

-Witness Miller further testified that the allocation factors used in DSM/EE EMF true-up calculations for each vintage are based on DEC's most recently filed Cost of Service studies at the time that the Rider EE filing incorporating the true-up is made.
+Witness Miller further testified that the allocation factors used in DSM/EE EMF true-up calculations for each vintage are based on the Company's most recently filed Cost of Service studies at the time that the Rider EE filing incorporating the true-up is made.
 If there are subsequent true-ups for a vintage, the allocation factors used will be the same as those used in the original DSM/EE EMF true-up calculations.
-Tr. at 52-53.
+(Tr. at 52-53.)